Happstack/happstack-book/WebRoutes/WebRoutesIntro.md

 :    In `web-routes`, the parsing and printing of a url is separated from the mapping of a url to a handler or creating hyperlinks in your code.
 This makes it trivial to change the way the url type is converted to a string and back.
 You need only modify the function that does the conversion, and everything else can stay the same.
 You do not need to hunt all over the code trying to find places that use the old format.

-self-documentation sitemap
+automatic sitemap

 :    Because the url type represents all the valid routes on your site, it also acts as a simple sitemap.

 `web-routes` is designed to be very flexible.
 For example, it does not require that you use any particular mechanism for defining the mapping between the url type and the url string.
 Instead, we provide a variety of addon packages that provide different methods including, template-haskell, generics, parsec, quasi-quotation, and more.
 This means it is also easy to add your own custom mechanism.
 For example, you might still use template-haskell, but with a different set of rules for converting a type to a string.

-`web-routes` is also not limited to use with any particular framework, templating system, database, etc. In fact, `web-routes` provides the foundation for type-safe url routing in `yesod`.
+`web-routes` is also not limited to use with any particular framework, templating system, database, etc.